nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

   <div class="deprecated">
   <h3>Deprecated - required to support AccessRecord 1.0.0-rc.5</h3>
-  <p>For backward compatablity with consumers still using an implementation of GP Connect based on the previous version of the specification, `providers` SHALL support requests where the `requested_record` conforms to the requirements above but also request where the `requested_record` is populated with:</p>
+  <p>For backward compatablity with consumers still using an implementation of GP Connect based on the previous version of the specification, 'providers' SHALL support requests where the 'requested_record' conforms to the requirements above but also request where the 'requested_record' is populated with:</p>

   <p>Either a FHIR <a href="https://www.hl7.org/fhir/DSTU2/organization.html">Organization</a> <img src="images/dstu2.png" /> resource or a FHIR <a href="https://www.hl7.org/fhir/DSTU2/patient.html">Patient</a> <img src="images/dstu2.png" /> resource which describes the resource being requested or searched for, where possible, and will contain any relevant business identifiers as set out by the table above.</p>